0dd14/XInputPlus-Injector-Sample/README.md

 ~~~

 ## Note
-Successful injection of XInputplus depends on the target program.
++ Successful injection of XInputplus depends on the target program.
 Not all programs will be injected successfully.
++ This function of XInputplusInjector is for internal processing.
+This functionality is subject to change with XInputPlus version upgrades.